 Apprentices - (Video)

-- Brandon Henry from Western Colorado Area Health Education Center
+- Brittany Bustos, Western Colorado Area Health Education Center

-The event included leadership from the Colorado Department of Labor and Employment, CareerWise Colorado, the Colorado Department of Higher Education, the Colorado Department of Education, the Colorado Office of Economic Development and International Trade, the Colorado Community College System, and the Colorado Workforce Development Council.
+The event was made possible through the collaboration of many partners, including representatives from the BEL Commission, the Colorado Department of Labor and Employment, CareerWise Colorado, the Colorado Department of Higher Education, the Colorado Department of Education, the Colorado Office of Economic Development and International Trade, the Colorado Community College System, and the Colorado Workforce Development Council.
 View the full event recording.
-View the full press release.

 For more information about youth apprenticeships, visit the CareerWise website.